BithreenGirlen/DxLibSpineViewer/README.md

 https://github.com/BithreenGirlen/DxlibSpineTest/assets/152838289/0ab643de-73fb-42f3-8143-a871a9382f51

-## Libraries
+## Build dependency

 - [DXライブラリ](https://dxlib.xsrv.jp/dxdload.html)
 - [Spine Runtimes](https://github.com/EsotericSoftware/spine-runtimes)

-When building, supply the above libraries under the project directory.
+When building, supply the above libraries under `/shared-src/deps`.
 <pre>
+...
-DxlibSpineTest
+├ DxlibSpineTest
+│  └ ...
+├ DxlibSpineTestC
+│  └ ...
+├ shared-src
-  ├ deps
+│  ├ deps
-  │  ├ dxlib // static libraries and headers of DXライブラリ │  │ └ ...
+│  │  ├ dxlib // static libraries and headers of DXライブラリ
+│  │  │ └ ...
+│  │  ├ spine-c // sources and headers of spine-c
+│  │  │ ├ include
+│  │  │ │ └ ...
+│  │  │ └ src
+│  │  │   └ ...
-  │  └ spine-cpp // sources and headers of spine-cpp
+│  │  └ spine-cpp // sources and headers of spine-cpp
-  │    ├ include
+│  │    ├ include
+│  │    │ └ ...
+│  │    └ src
 │  │      └ ...
-  │    └ src
+│  ├ dpiAwareness.manifest
 │  └ ...
-  ├ dpiAwareness.manifest
+├ DxlibSpineTest.sln
 └ ...
 </pre>

 ## Brief explanation of files

+The files under `/DxlibSpineTest` are to be used with `spine-cpp` runtime.
 - `dxlib_spine.cpp`
-  - Texture loader and spine rendering impelementation with DxLib.
+  - Texture loader and spine rendering implementation.
 - `spine_loader.cpp`
-  - spine resource loader functions.
+  - spine resource loader.
 - `dxlib_spine_player.cpp`
-  - Manages spine resources and some of its parameters; also sets up DxLib.
+  - Manager for spine resources and some of its parameters.

+There is `spine-c` runtime equivalent under `/DxlibSpineTestC`.
+This is intended to be used for spine 3.6 and older because there is no C++ runtime.

+- `shared-src/dxlib_init.cpp`
+  - DxLib setup.

 Other files are for GUI.